HEALTHCARE FROM HOME

 What are the costs of a virtual visit?

 A virtual visit is billed to your insurance based on standard guidelines.
 We accept most major insurance plans.
-For the first visit, we will waive any out-of-pocket expenses after your insurance is billed.

 What are the costs if I decide to have surgery with Oregon Shoulder Institute but I am out-of-network or paying cash?

 As above, we accept most major insurances.
 But some patients who do not have insurance or who are out-of-network, pay themselves.
 In these cases we have set-up a fixed price based on the procedure.
 This avoids multiple bills and/or surprises after the surgery.
 This price includes all costs the day of surgery including: the surgery center facility fee, implants and surgical materials, surgeon fee, assistant fee, and anesthesia fee.
 The only parts not included are a shoulder brace and any postoperative prescriptions.

 - A 3 and 6 month virtual follow up visit